dlops-io/data-labeling/README_sav.md

 ### 🎉 Congratulations we just setup Label Studio and was able to annotate some data with it

-## Cheese App: Data Versioning
+## Mushroom App: Data Versioning
-In this tutorial we will setup a data versioning step for the cheese app pipeline.
+In this tutorial we will setup a data versioning step for the mushroom app pipeline.
 We will use Docker to run everything inside containers.

 ### Fork the github repository
 - Fork or download from [here](https://github.com/dlops-io/data-versioning)